Fate/stay night: Fate

 The first of the three heroines, Saber is a mighty warrior who keeps her identity secret, hence her substitute name after her role as a member of the Saber class.
 She also serves as the route's servant protagonist.
 She was the victor of the Fourth Holy Grail War with another Master and claimed to be the strongest out of all Servants in the Saber Class.
 However, Shirou is against Saber's constant aim for conflicts with other servants and instead seeks to ally with Rin.
-Shirou drops his pacifism when he discovers that his former friend, Shinji Matou, is a Master with the Servant Rider, aiming to sacrifice all students from their school to increase Rider's powers.
+Shirou drops his pacifism when he discovers that his former friend, Shinji Matou, is a Master with the Servant Rider, aiming to sacrifice all students from their school to increase the Rider's powers.

 Following Shinji and Rider's defeat, Shirou learns that Saber cannot fight at full strength without exchanging Mana (magical energy) with her Master.
-During a confrontation with Master Illya and her Servant Berserker, Shirou passes Saber his Mana and later assists her in defeating the enemy by projecting one of Arturia's swords in combat.
+During a confrontation with Master Illya and her Servant Berserker, Shirou has part of his magical circuits ripped out from his system and sacrificed to Saber to create a connection to her, and later assists her in defeating the enemy by projecting one of Artoria's lost swords, the Sword-in-the-Stone Caliburn in combat.
 As Shirou seeks to keep Saber in their world, he learns from the priest Kirei Kotomine that the Holy Grail is cursed.
 It is revealed that Shirou's late guardian, Kiritsugu, once used Saber to destroy the Grail.
 However, it instead caused the fire where Shirou lost his family.

-Shirou rejects the idea of accepting his wish for the Holy Grail as he decides to accept his past and not forget Saber.
-Moved by Shirou, Saber also rejects the Holy Grail, believing she should not change Britain's history.
+Realizing this, Shirou rejects the idea of accepting his wish for the Holy Grail as he decides to accept his past and never forget Saber.
+Moved by Shirou's will, Saber also rejects the Holy Grail, believing she should not change Britain's history and that she should accept herself.
 As Kotomine aims to use Illya's body to recreate the Holy Grail, Shirou and Saber confront him and his Servant, Gilgamesh.
-Following Shirou's and Saber's victories, Shirou orders Saber to destroy the Grail.
-This causes Saber to go back to her last moments before her death.
-In the Réalta Nua version of the game, a new ending can be unlocked where Shirou becomes a heroic spirit in order to meet Saber in the afterlife of heroes, Avalon.
+After being victorious, Shirou orders Saber to destroy the Grail.
+This causes Saber to go back to her last moments before she dies, finally accepting her life.
+In the Réalta Nua version of the game, an overarching ending can be unlocked after all the routes, where Shirou fulfills his roles as a heroic spirit in order to meet Saber in Avalon.